pasqal-io/qoolqit/docs/tutorials/unit_conversion.md

 program_far.compile_to(device)
 ```

-While the program setting the qubits far apart compiled without problems, the one with the qubits closer together did not, clearly because the compiler tried to put atoms closer than the minimum physical distance they can be at on this device.
+While the program setting the qubits far apart compiled without problems, the one with the qubits closer together did not, because the compiler tried to put atoms closer than the minimum physical distance allowed on this device.
 Such limitations can be checked at the level of QoolQit in the `specs` property of the devices:

 ```python exec="on" source="material-block" result="json" session="unit-conversion"
 device.specs
 print(device.specs) # markdown-exec: hide
 ```

 Note that the values shown are **adimensional**, meaning that they depend on the current unit converter that is set on the device.
-Clearly, since we tried setting the qubits at $r_\text{close} = 0.7$, this is lower than the minimum distance acceptable on this device given the default converter.
+Since we tried setting the qubits at $r_\text{close} = 0.7$, this is lower than the minimum distance allowed on this device given the default converter.

+Changing the program would be an option to achieve the compilation.
+For example, instead of using $\Omega = 1$, we could set $\Omega = 0.3$, which in turn would reduce the blockade radius.
+Then we could set $r_\text{close} = 0.7r_b\approx0.856$ and $r_\text{far} = 1.5r_b\approx1.833$, which would now match the device constrains, and we would observe the same blockade behaviour (albeit with the dynamics on a different time-scale, scaled as $t/\Omega$).

-So, should we go back and change our program?
-No!
-We just need to compile it differently.
-Below we check the unit converter used, then make a small increase to the distance unit, and check the updated one.
+However, that would be a fundamentally different program, and the goal in this tutorial is to exemplify how a fixed program can be translated differently through unit conversions.
+So, instead, we are just going to compile our original program differently.
+Below we check the unit converter used, then make a small arbitrary increase to the distance unit, and check the updated converter.

 ```python exec="on" source="material-block" result="json" session="unit-conversion"
 print(device.converter)